felys-lang/felys-docs/docs/en/api/object.md

 ### Input `cx: &mut Context`

-- `cx.args`: It contain `Vec<Object>`, which is a vector of all inputs.
+- `cx.args`: It contains `Vec<Object>`, which is a vector of all inputs.
 You can verfiy the numbers of arguments and their typing inside the function.
 All `Object` have two methods: `.f64()` and `.bool()`.
 The former returns a `Result<f64, RuntimeError>`, and latter returns a `bool`.
 - `cx.write()`: It requires an arugment with type `String`.
 It works similar to the Rust `write!()`, which write things into the output buffer.
 You can access to it after the execution is done.
 Having this interface to replace `println!()` when it does not work properly.
 For example: online code execution.

 ### Output `Output`

 - `Output::error()`: It takes a `String` as error message.
-This this will send an error to the backend, and the backend will spread it to stop the execution.
+This will send an error to the backend, and the backend will spread it to stop the execution.
 - `Output::from()`：It turns `Object` to an acceptable return value.
 However, we usually do not do this.
-A more commanded way to use `Into` trait directly.
+A more recommanded way is to use `Into` trait directly.
 For example: `Object::None.into()` will turns `Object` into the `Output` in the function signiture。

 ### Example

-The following function will join are the object with a space, and send them to the output buffer.
+The following function will join all arguments with a space, and send them to the output buffer.
 It is similar the built-in function `print` in Python.
 It returns a `Object::None`:

 ```rust
 pub fn print(cx: &mut Context) -> Output {